Chapter 7: A Week Later

 The System Keeps Learning

-The system has found its rhythm: a travel blog with relevant ads, a local ryokan reaching interested travelers, creative performance continuously optimized, budgets paced smoothly, all running on sub-millisecond serving with no user tracking.
+Day 8 begins.
+The system has found its rhythm: a travel blog with relevant ads, a local ryokan reaching interested travelers, creative performance continuously sharpened by Thompson Sampling, budgets paced smoothly, the publisher’s floor tuned to the actual bid spread, and a small but growing set of readers who have explicitly bookmarked the ads they want to come back to.

-This is what advertising looks like when you start with the content instead of the user.
+This is what advertising looks like when you start with the content, the format, and the reader — instead of the user profile.

-Technical deep dives: RL Training Loop · State Space · Traffic Shape Learning · Key Innovations
+Technical deep dives: Scoring Formula · Traffic Shape Learning · Key Innovations